 The City of Winnipeg makes every effort to protect your personal privacy.
 FIPPA permits public bodies, like the City of Winnipeg, to collect, use and disclose your personal information.
 There are, however, privacy considerations and responsibilities under FIPPA that apply to use, disclosure, retention, security and destruction of records.
 Apart from the exceptions that are laid out in the Act, the City of Winnipeg cannot collect, use or share your personal information without your consent.

-If you believe that your personal information has been improperly collected, used, or disclosed by the City, please email the Corporate FIPPA Coordinator.
+If you have any questions about the collection or use of your personal information, contact the Corporate FIPPA Coordinator by mail at the City Clerk's Department, Susan A. Thompson Building, 510 Main Street, Winnipeg MB, R3B 1B9, or by telephone at 311.
 You also have the right to make a complaint about the handling of your personal information to the Manitoba Ombudsman.
-Complaint forms are available on the Manitoba Ombudsman’s website or you can contact their office by phone at 204-982-9130 or toll-free at 1-800-665-0531.
+Complaint forms are available on the Manitoba Ombudsman's website or you can contact their office by phone at 204-982-9130 or toll-free at 1-800-665-0531.

 Council and Committee Meetings:

 You should be aware that given the public nature of Council and Committee meetings, an individual who submits an email or written correspondence to a Member of Council or the administration should expect that the correspondence, including his/her personal information (name and address), might be disclosed and placed in the minutes of a meeting for the public record.